Chapter Fifty Three III

 We shut down, leave Lingman loosely tied.
 Quan is awake, some grunts and mumbles rumbling under his gag.
 Jang folded up on the floor, still unconscious.
 The sheetrock above him is cracked and buckled where he smashed into it.

 While Janah worked, Chan and Nikko wiped down the place, bleached my drops of blood off the floor, pulled the bullet out of the wall.
 I close the front door and we head to the vehicles.

 “That was lucky.
 I wonder why there wasn’t more traffic at the warehouse.”

 Janah, “A fluke, it’s Friday, maybe they just don’t have much going on now.
 I mean, it’s a warehouse for supplies, overflow they can’t keep at the locations in bulk.
 Their businesses are local, except for the Chinese, who aren’t likely to send them a Fed Ex.
 Let’s get to the room.
 I want to get these home movies off.
-Download and send them to the Society, make sure they edit out my questions, just Ling telling his story.
+Send them to the Society after you edit out my questions, just Ling telling his story.
 Then call your old friend Chong.”

 I call the office from a pay phone, he answers, I speak in Chinese.
 I call because I’d dealt with him during that refocusing, he has no idea of a Janah.

 “You may remember me, we discussed your retirement last year, right around the time those awful people robbed you.”